GreyAlien502/ASCIIImage/README.txt

-Works with images made of ASCII text.
-Allows various functions like layering images (with alpha).
+Provide tools to work with ASCII-art images and videos.

+It provides classes and functions for manipulating ASCII-art.
-Really it should work with any unicode text, but non-ASCII characters may not display correctly on some terminals.
+Really it should work with any unicode text (not just ASCII), so long as every character is rendered with the same width.
-Made for python 3.